joncrain/MunkiFacts-Swift/README.md

 Xcode (for macOS development)

 ### Building the Project
-To build the project, navigate to the MunkiFacts directory and run:
+To build the project, clone the repo and run:

 ```bash
 swift build -c release
 ```

 ### Running the Project
-After building, to run the project, use:
+After building, to run the project, use (you must install at least one plugin):

 ```bash
 .build/release/munkifacts